bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getnetworkhashps.md

 - n: "Height"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
   d: "The height of the last block to use for calculating the average.
-Defaults to `-1` for the highest-height block on the local best block chain.
-If the specified height is higher than the highest block on the local best block chain, it will be interpreted the same as `-1`"
+Defaults to `-1` for the highest-height block on the local best blockchain.
+If the specified height is higher than the highest block on the local best blockchain, it will be interpreted the same as `-1`"

 {% enditemplate %}